Monaragala Electoral District

 Monaragala electoral district is one of the 22 multi-member electoral districts of Sri Lanka created by the 1978 Constitution of Sri Lanka.
 The district is conterminous with the administrative district of Monaragala in the Uva province.
 The district currently elects 5 of the 225 members of the Sri Lankan Parliament and had 300,642 registered electors in 2010.
+The district is Sri Lanka's Electorate Number 20.

+Polling Divisions

+The Badulla Electoral District consists of the following polling divisions: